 A content management system is just a fancy word for a blogging platform.
 Which is a software service used to publish content online.
 The best and most popular is WordPress.org.
 It is the go-to platform for bloggers.
-Most bloggers who start a blog use WordPress.
+So most bloggers start a blog using WordPress.

 It took me many sleepless nights to figure WordPress out.
 Bloggers don’t warn you about that.
-Be prepared and use Google and youtube to guide you through the process.
+So be prepared and use Google and youtube to guide you through the process.
 There are tons of good videos that walk you through the steps.

 Other blogging platforms are